 A scholarship fund set up as a memorial to Freda T. Roof and Yngve Hanson.
 Applicants must demonstrate unmet financial need, as determined by the FAFSA.
-When setting up the funds, Freda T. Roof stated, "I sincerely hope that the recipients of assistance will be of such character that, regardless of whether the funds are given or loaned, the individuals so selected will feel a strong moral obligation to repay the amount received in order that the benefits brought about by this trust may be continued over a substantial period of time."
+When setting up the funds, Freda T. Roof stated, "I sincerely hope that the recipients of assistance will be of such character that, regardless of whether the funds are given or loaned, the individuals so selected will feel a strong moral obligation to repay the amount received in order that the benefits, which I hope may be brought about by this trust, may be continued over a substantial period of time."